uclacores/dual_path_network/README.md

 For example, when the input value of the SNR in the generator is 10dB, the true SNR of the generated signal is 20dB.

 The workaround is to provide the input SNR value as half of the required value.
-If you want a signal with 10dB SNR, provide an input value of 5dB.
+For example, if you want a signal with a 10dB SNR, provide an input value of 5dB.

 The bug is in line 30 in frm_dataset_creator.py.
 However, the datasets and results were generated before the bug was discovered and it was not fixed for backward compatibility.